Before You Arrive

 - Submit Check-In for Review

-F-1 and J-1 students new to Penn State or returning students with a new initial SEVIS ID must complete MICI.
-Students who have been approved for a change of status with USCIS must complete MICI upon approval of the new status.
-Fulbright students, exchange students, and Intensive English students must complete MICI.
+Any F-1 and J-1 students with an initial or transfer pending Penn State I-20 or DS-2019 must complete immigration check-in.
+Students who have been approved for a change of status with USCIS must complete check-in upon approval of the new status.
+Fulbright students, exchange students, and Intensive English students must complete immigration check-in.
 Continuing students who have the same SEVIS ID in their 2nd, 3rd, and future semesters do not need to complete the MICI process again unless a new SEVIS ID is issued.

 HINT: Graduate Assistants/Fellows: Complete the SSN letter request at the same time!